JMRI/JMRI/scripts/HOWTO-distribution.md

 ================================================================================
 ## Capture A Profile

-- On your local machine, open jvisualvm.
+- On your local machine, open jconsole.
 (If you have multiple displays, you may have to disconnect them) Do

 ```
         ant realclean tests